GMA Pictures: 2024-present: Collaborations with Star Cinema and Sony Pictures Releasing International

-GMA Records Home Video
+GMA Home Video

-GMA Records Home Video is the home video distribution arm of GMA Pictures.
-It is the exclusive home video and DVD distributor of GMA Films library as well as programs from GMA Network.
+GMA Home Video (formerly known as GMA Records Home Video) is the home video distribution arm of GMA Pictures.
+It is the exclusive home video and DVD distributor of films produced by GMA Pictures, as well as programs from GMA Network and films from select production companies.
+Nonetheless, some movies are released with GMA Films partners (most being Regal Entertainment or Viva Films).